chryzsh/DarthSidious/bypassing-applocker-and-powershell-contstrained-language-mode.md

 [https://github.com/Cn33liz/StarFighters](https://github.com/Cn33liz/StarFighters)

 Paste the Empire launcher into the vbs or js where indicated.
+Name the file with .hta as extension.

 ```
 <body onclick="if(confirm('Close? (onclick)')){self.close();}">